 - postpone rent payments until a point in the future when you’ll be able to repay what you owe

 - allow you to offset rent payments against work that needs done in the property.

 If your landlord is able to help you out in some way, make sure you have a written record of any changes agreed.

 Our mediaton service may be able to help you negotiate with your landlord.

 Can you get benefits to help you pay rent?

 Contact Make the Call to find out what benefits you can claim.

 The main benefit to help with rent is Universal Credit.
-You can claim Housing Benefit instead if you
+You can claim Housing Benefit instead if you are over pension age.